Switch version tested

 The game often makes you feel like an amateur but you know with dedication and practice you can boost that end of level ranking all the way to the top.
 Something of the likes I felt when playing Hotline Miami back on my Vita.
 Frustrating as anything, taking you right to the edge but with a true sense of reward when being awarded that next rank up.

 Bleed 2 is a great little game and should be considered for anyone’s collection.
+It provides fun action-based gameplay that will keep you coming back for more.
 I for one will be seeking out the original and waiting in hope for the next instalment.

 TBG Score: 8/10